Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool's purpose: 'Search and browse the Xquik X (Twitter) API specification to discover endpoints before making live API calls with the 'xquik' tool.'
-It uses specific verbs ('search and browse') and clearly distinguishes itself from the sibling tool 'xquik' by stating it is for discovery, not live data.
+The description clearly states the tool's purpose: 'Search and browse the Xquik X (Twitter) API specification to discover endpoints before making live API calls with the 'xquik' tool.'
+It specifies the verb (search and browse), the resource (API specification), and distinguishes it from the sibling tool 'xquik'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.